Feature

 This landmark decision was very welcome not only for Coul Links but in the context of the nature and climate emergency, and the commitment shown by the Scottish Government to protected areas.

-This campaign success was brought about by a huge, collected effort the Conservation Coalition and many members of the public, including those in the local community, who supported the call-in campaign.
+This campaign success was brought about by a huge, collective effort by the Conservation Coalition and many members of the public, including those in the local community, who supported the call-in campaign.
 We believe that the decision marked a watershed moment for planning decisions truly considering environmental needs and protection.

-Sadly, despite this decision and NatureScot now working with the landowner to manage the protected sites on Coul Links, a new planning application for an 18-hole golf course has been submitted.
-We are once again working with our Conservation to ensure that this unique area is protected from inappropriate development.
+Sadly, despite this decision and NatureScot now working with the landowner to manage the protected sites on Coul Links, a new planning application for an 18-hole golf course was submitted and is now going to be considered at another public inquiry.
+We are once again working with our Conservation Coalition partners to ensure that this unique area is protected from inappropriate development.

 Why is it worth fighting for?